 All applicants will be contacted within a few days of the receipt of the applications at the beginning of September.
 If your application is judged suitably strong to proceed to interviews and auditions, you will be contacted first of all to send some examples of your written work.
 You will then be invited to come to Oxford during the period 23 to 25 September 2019.
 Your first-choice college will accommodate you throughout the time you are in Oxford and will be in touch with you concerning these arrangements.

-This timetable (from 2017) gives an idea of what the audition days will involve.
+This sample timetable gives an idea of what the audition days will involve.

 Sunday afternoon: arrival in Oxford by 2pm; 30 minute practice on the organ for the audition at a specified time